-Too many people find themselves floundering in a management or supervisory role, unsure of how to improve their results and hoping for the best.
-Lack of performance comes at a significant cost to themselves, their teams and the organisation.
+It’s all too easy for talented people to find themselves floundering in a management or supervisory role, unsure of how to improve their results.

-By empowering managers and supervisors with the skills and knowledge to bring out the best in themselves and the people around them, productivity will lift, staff retention and satisfaction improves, and overall effectiveness rises – and that, of course, is good for everyone.
+By empowering managers and supervisors with the skills and knowledge to help bring out the best in themselves and the people around them, productivity lifts, staff retention and satisfaction improves, and overall effectiveness rises – and that, of course, is great for everyone.

 Very inspiring training and I feel I’ll be able to implement the ideas.